mdmoreau/docker-wp/README.md

 ```
 UID=1000
 GID=1000
-NGINX_PORT=80
+WP_PORT=80
 PMA_PORT=8888
 ```

 - `UID` and `GID`: Set to your current OS user values to avoid filesystem permission issues
 	- Can be typically found by running `id` from a terminal
-- `NGINX_PORT` and `PMA_PORT`: Override the default ports for NGINX and phpMyAdmin
+- `WP_PORT` and `PMA_PORT`: Override the default ports for WordPress and phpMyAdmin
 	- Useful if you already have other things running on the default ports
-- Stopping Docker and running `docker compose build` after changing these values will ensure changes take effect
+- Restarting Docker Compose after changing these values will ensure changes take effect

 ## Example usage